funktionaalinen-graafinen-kieli/blockly-demo/README.md

 # Funkly

-Funkly is a jotain jotain
+Funkly is a visual programming language.
+Its purpose is to teach children functional programming by building games from blocks.

 ## Project